Table of Contents

 Your response should clearly communicate what you intend to do to fix the issues outlined in the observation.
 We have a comprehensive guide on how to draft a 483 observation response, including cover letter templates and checklists.

-You can draft a response to a warning letter in the same way as you would a 483 observation, and you also must do this in 15 days.
+You can draft a FDA warning letter response in the same way as you would a 483 observation, and you also must do this in 15 days.
 If you receive a warning letter, odds are you’ll have received 483 observations on the same issue at the same time - do not treat these as the same.

 It’s possible that the issues in the warning letter are not the exact same as in the 483, and they should be handled separately.